Azure-Player/azure.datafactory.devops/README.md

 This extension to Azure DevOps has only one task and only one goal: deploy Azure Data Factory (v2) seamlessly at minimum efforts.
 As opposed to ARM template publishing from 'adf_publish' branch, this task publishes ADF directly from JSON files, who represent all ADF artefacts.
 The task based on the PowerShell module [azure.datafactory.tools](https://github.com/SQLPlayer/azure.datafactory.tools) available through [PSGallery](https://www.powershellgallery.com/packages/azure.datafactory.tools/).
-Fully written in PowerShell, compatible with 5.1
+Fully written in PowerShell, compatible with Windows PowerShell 5.1, PowerShell Core 6.0 and above.

 # Azure DevOps Task